jsntv200/redant-home/_posts/2018-09-17-opinionated-developer.md

 keywords: ''
 image_small: "/assets/uploads/2012/milo-on-floor.jpg"
 image: "/assets/uploads/2012/milo-on-floor-small.jpg"
-excerpt-short: Execution matters.
+excerpt_short: Execution matters.
 Your development team matters.
-excerpt-long: Execution matters.
+excerpt_long: Execution matters.
 There are plenty of great ideas, but you need an experienced and opinionated development team to help you execute
 tags: []
 time: ''
-redirect_from: []
+redirect_from:
 date_published: ! ' 2018-09-17'
 publisher: Red Ant
 updated_at: 2018-09-17